“Sources of Power in Public Negotiations: A Framework Applied to Public-Public and Public-Private Negotiations”

 Strategic Leadership and Management

 Africa, North America, United States

-City leaders often feel their hands are tied in multiparty negotiations, but new research offers a framework for analyzing power in public negotiations that can help mayors and their staff develop a strong negotiation strategy.
+City leaders often feel their hands are tied in multiparty negotiations, but this research supported by the Bloomberg Harvard City Leadership Initiative offers a framework for analyzing power in public negotiations that can help mayors and their staff develop a strong negotiation strategy.

 Read the Action Insights below, or download as a PDF for use later.